Edge Computing Benefits – Key Drivers for Smart Manufacturing

 This means unprecedented demand and expectations on connectivity, computational power, and speed of quality of service.
 Can we afford any latency in critical operations such as operator hand trapped in a rotor, fire situation, or gas leakage?
 This is the biggest driver for edge computing.
 More power closer to the data source-the “Thing” in IoT.

 Rather than a conventional central controlling system, this distributed control architecture is gaining popularity as an alternative to the light version of data center and where control functions are placed closer to the devices.

-Edge computing means data processing power at the edge of the network, closer to the source of data.
-With edge computing, each device—whether it be a sensor, robotic arm, HVAC unit, a connected pump, or any intelligent device—collects data, uses data processing model performed by the cloud, and packages it up for processing and analysis.
+Edge computing has many advantages and it means data processing power at the edge of the network, closer to the source of data.
+With edge computing we benefit of: each device—whether it be a sensor, robotic arm, HVAC unit, a connected pump, or any intelligent device—collects data, uses data processing model performed by the cloud, and packages it up for processing and analysis.